Can you spare a few minutes?

 Settlement – an official agreement sorting out your finances with your ex.

 Relate offers relationship support.
 They have lots of information on their website about a range of problems that can arise in relationships and families.
-They also have a service called relatehub where you can get free 30 minute WebChats if you live in England and you have been impacted by the COVID-19 pandemic.

 If you are looking for a family mediator you could ask friends and family for a recommendation or your solicitor, if you have one.
 It is a good idea to check any recommendations using the family mediator finder service on the Family Mediation Council website.